azmifarih/EX180/README.md

-# PREPARACION DEL EXAMEN EX180 REDHAT
+#EX180 REDHAT EXAM

 ## ENGLISH
 This repo has exercises to practice EX180 exam, it covers all exercise of the D0180.
 You must install podman in yout pc.
 The exams is only exercise.

 The solutions are in the branch called "solucion"

 ## SPANISH
 Problemas de practica como los del curso DO180.